sudheermuthyala/terraform-/06-terraform-state/87-understand-more-about-Backends/README.md

         - terraform destroy

 - Not every terraform subccommands performs API operations; may of them only operate on a state Data.
-- only two backens actually perform operations local and e
+- only two backens actually perform operations local and remote